-In the end, the church gathering in the Bible is less like a conference with inactive spectators and more like an organized and engaging meeting where everyone can, at some level, contribute, share, and pray.
+In the end, the church gathering in the Bible is less like a conference with inactive spectators and more like an organized and engaging meeting where everyone can, at some level, contribute, share, sing, and pray.

 5. We believe church gatherings should be of high commitment and occur weekly.

 Because institutional churchgoers have recognized the repetitive reality of audience Christianity, they have very little motivating them to attend the weekly event.
 After all, why go when you can simply listen to the podcast or simulcast in the comfort of your own home?
-As we mentioned above, the structure of biblical church is contributor-centric while the structure of the institutional church is consumer-centric.
+As we mentioned above, the structure of a biblical church is contributor-centric while the structure of the institutional church is consumer-centric.
 Francis Chan eloquently said, “Church should be less like going to the movies and more like going to the gym.”

 The New Testament tells us the early church not only met regularly (Acts 2:46-47) but they were commanded by the author of Hebrews to “not forsake the gathering of themselves together as is the manner of some” (Hebrews 10:25), even in the face of very real persecution.
 In today’s culture, it seems that most people only attend church if they don’t have a cold, clocked eight hours of sleep the night before, the kids are orderly, and they have nothing better to do.
 This is contrary to the way we are instructed to view the church meeting in the Bible.